Updated on: December 9, 2024

 Read the full 1Password review

 RoboForm offers unparalleled form-filling capabilities.
 Unlike most free password managers, which offer only basic form-filling features, RoboForm impressed me in my testing by accurately completing complex online forms.
-This makes it a great choice for iPhone users who find typing extensive details on smaller screens challenging.
+This makes it a great choice for frequent travelers (fill out visa applications, hotel bookings, or flight reservations), online shoppers (auto-fill payment details), or pretty much any iPhone user who finds typing extensive details on smaller screens tiresome.

-• Unlimited password storage.
-Offers limitless storage for passwords, identities, bookmarks, and notes.
+- Unlimited password storage.
+Offers limitless storage for passwords, identities, bookmarks, and notes on 1 device.

 The RoboForm app for iOS is well-optimized, featuring a clean and intuitive interface.
 It supports the Safari browser, offering auto-fill functionalities that make web browsing on an iPhone or iPad a breeze.